gsamokovarov/rspec-xunit/README.md

 you just gotta `expect`, I mean `assert`, you know!

 Have you noticed the `assert_valid? login` line?
 We call it an assertion predicate!
-Every assertion ending in a question-mark invokes that predicate method on the asserted object.
+Every assertion ending in a question mark invokes that predicate method on the asserted object.

 ```ruby